 These waterbodies were listed due to failure to meet minimum water quality criteria for aquatic life use support based on biological sampling.
-A detailed assessment of the watershed and potential point sources, called a stressor identification, was completed for the waterbody.
+A detailed assessment of the watershed and potential point sources, called a stressor identification, was completed for waterbodies 901911 and 901711.
 The results of the stressor identification indicated that habitat loss/sediment was a probable primary stressor.
+Since the remaining four waterbodies listed are within the 08030201 watershed, and sediment yield is based on watershed processes, individual loads were calculated for each listed waterbody.
+Future Stressor Identifications for these four impaired stream segments may indicate that other pollutants need to be addressed.